 “He was a great cultural influence to me and hundreds of thousands of other people,” Madonna said.

-Even in his absence, he continues to be a mentor and provide an outlet for self-expression in the queer community.
+Even in his absence, he continues to be a mentor and provide an outlet for self-expression in the Queer and Black community.
 The House of Ninja continues to perform at drag balls and carry Willi’s legacy through the promotion of HIV/AIDS awareness in his name.